 And It Starts 4th of July celebrations

-I’ve lived in Spain for almost 7 years, and rarely do things start on time here.
+I’ve lived in Spain for several years, and rarely do things start on time here.
 Well this was no different.
 It wasn’t until a bit after 9 PM before things got underway.
 While we waited, the rain started and stopped a few times, and I figured we would get rained-out, but we lucked out.

 What do I hear in the distance?
 Drums…That can only mean one thing.
 It’s started!
 Up the narrow path a procession of people is coming.
 They are lead by what looks like the student band.
 They are followed by those participating in the reenactments.
 There are the U.S., British, and Spanish soldiers, all dressed up in period garb.